Anjalimishra2004/Email_Spam_Classification/README.md

 Vectorization: Employing techniques like  CountVectorizer, I transformed the textual content of emails into numerical representations suitable for machine learning algorithms.
 This step was vital for converting raw text data into a format understandable by algorithms.

 Main Function : I developed the core functionality of the email spam classification system, implementing algorithms such as Naive Bayes- MultinomialNB.
-These algorithms enabled the system to accurately classify emails as spam or non-spam based on their content.
+These algorithms enabled the system to accurately classify emails as spam or non-spam based on their content and predicted a model score.

 Frontend/Streamlit: To enhance accessibility and user-friendliness, I designed a frontend interface using Streamlit.
 This interface allowed users to interact with the system seamlessly, enabling them to classify emails efficiently and mitigate spam effectively.